mzetenyi/pi-N/README.md

 # pi-N
-> Codes for calculating dilepton production in pion+nucleon collisions.
+> Codes for calculating dilepton production in pion-nucleon collisions.

 This repository contains codes for the calculation of the angular distribution of di-electron production in pion-nucleon collisions using the model of [1].
 In addition to calculating differential cross sections and anysotropy